 The Engagement Survey launched in 2019 and planned to be carried out on an annual basis has been suspended.
 It will resume at a more opportune time, so that the Company may continue its efforts to improve and sustain Artisan engagement scores over time through ongoing improvements.
-The current circumstances have also resulted in the temporary suspension of other initiatives. such as the Artisan of the Month and Year Awards.
+The current circumstances have also resulted in the temporary suspension of other initiatives, such as the Artisan of the Month and Year Awards.

-Throughout the lockdown period, added emphasis was placed on maintaining constant communication with our Artisans Human capital risks and responses through the use of closed social media groups.
-The CEO, Senior The risks highlighted in the 2018-2019 report with regard to the sharp rise in labour costs resulting from the Workers' Rights Act Executives and Managers posted video and other messages.
-This internal communication focus continues and will be (WRA) and the Chetty Award 2019 have materialised as a result maintained.
-We believe more than ever before that transparency of the current economic crisis.
-This should be addressed head-on and two-way dialogue are crucial to sustain trust and enhance via driving enhanced productivity and efficiency throughout, Artisan engagement. which will require negotiating with trade unions.
+Throughout the lockdown period, added emphasis was placed on maintaining constant communication with our Artisans through the use of closed social media groups.
+The CEO, Senior Executives and Managers posted video and other messages.
+This internal communication focus continues and will be maintained.
+We believe more than ever before that transparency and two-way dialogue are crucial to sustain trust and enhance Artisan engagement.